jJosephM/SkyrmionDome/README.md

     a.
 Might need to fun concurrently with cluster to speed up process...wtf is the cluster so slow - lower core usage to save billing units

 **Ideally we should get that the "birthing" that the relaxed dome will do can be engineered to happen successively at a known current. *And* we should have a good idea of what the stability landscape is as we increase the current**

+Reread this readme and reorganize...I can't keep track of all the little experiments going on and I need to find a better way to do so + what are the results?

 Here's a composite of a dome at various depths